 Hills has established, and complies with, the Communication and Market Disclosure Policy to ensure the market is informed of matters in compliance with the ASX Listing Rules disclosure requirements.

-A copy of the policy is available on the Hills website at: https://corporate.hills.com.au/about-us/governance.
+A copy of the policy is available on the Hills website..